dirmeier/mixed-models/README.md

 Having the variance components estimated, Henderson's mixed model equations are used to estimate the fixed effects and predict random effects.

 - For GLMMs an IRLS approach is used.
 In the first step of each iteration variance components are estimated by using a Laplace approximation to the likelihood of the marginal model.
-In the second step we estimate the fixed effects and predict random effects using Henderson's mixed mdoel equations on working responses. **STILL BUGGY THAT**
+In the second step we estimate the fixed effects and predict random effects using Henderson's mixed mdoel equations on working responses.

 ## Author